What:

 The large, two-level space with its arching blue walls creates the illusion of a sultry tropical night in the ruins of an ancient city.
 The first-floor stage is flanked by two massive Aztec gods and backed by what surely must be the Andes.
 Upstairs, a balcony seating area looks down on the spacious dance floor in front of the stage.

-The entrees ($10 to $28) were designed with the he-man meat-lover in mind.
+The entrees ($10 to $29) were designed with the he-man meat-lover in mind.
 The Churrasco Skirt Steak takes the humble skirt steak, rolls it up into a tower and serves it over a bed of garbanzos, ham, and chorizo.
-The Gaucho Steak is a massive rib eye steak served with roasted garlic boniato mashed potatoes.
-Among the seafood entrees ($18 to $26) the more interesting choices include the Caribbean crusted mahi mahi and the Paella Latin Quarter, a mélange of shellfish served over Spanish rice.
+Among the seafood entrees the more interesting choices include the Caribbean crusted mahi mahi and the red snapper topped with chorizo sausage.
 They also do a daily special with Chilean sea bass that is worth considering.
-There is a separate menu section highlighting a variety of fajitas ($15 to $17).
+There is a separate menu section highlighting a variety of fajitas ($15 to $16).

 The desserts ($6) include a caramelized banana custard and mango cheesecake.
 To ease the strain on the family pocketbook, a kids’ menu featuring $6 meals is offered.

-In the evening, on Thursday (Ladies’ Night) through Saturday, Latin Quarter features low-key, live entertainment.
-Typically it will be an excellent flamenco guitarist, playing on the outdoor patio when the weather cooperates or indoors when it doesn’t.
-At 10:30, Latin Quarter turns up the heat with a Latin D.J.
+In the evening, Latin Quarter features low-key, live entertainment.
+Typically it will be an excellent flamenco guitarist, playing on the outdoor patio when the weather cooperates or indoors when it doesn't.
+At 10:00 p.m. on Thursdays (Ladies Night) through Saturday, Latin Quarter turns up the heat with a Reggaeton D.J.

 Back